Stenciled Repurposed Coffee Cup

 I used these adhesive stencils.
 They work well and make your job easy and prevent bleeding.
 I stenciled G-R-O-W with one letter on each cup.

 Use a spouncer brush to apply a small amount of paint in an up and down motion.
+I find that these types of brushes work the best for stenciling.

 You can remove the stencil immediately.
 One coat works fine.
 Check the directions on the paint for drying times.
 For this paint, it needs 4 days to cure, but you can still plant the succulent if you are careful.